IsaacSchemm/Pandacap/README.md

 Function app responsibilities:

 * `BridgedPostDiscovery`
-    * populates likes back to Bluesky for your posts from the past 2 days
+    * adds the "View on Bluesky" link to posts of yours that have been bridged
 * `FavoriteIngest`
     * check accounts for new favorites / likes / upvotes
 * `InboxCleanup`